LinkedIn Impressions: What They Mean & How to Increase Them

 What is a LinkedIn impression and how is it counted?

 A LinkedIn impression is counted when your content appears at least 50% visible for at least 300 milliseconds on a signed-in member's screen.
-One person can generate multiple impressions by seeing your content multiple times across different sessions or contexts.
+Impressions are not unique -- one person can generate multiple impressions by seeing your content multiple times across different sessions, devices, or contexts.

-Impressions count every time your content appears on a screen, including repeat views by the same person.
-Views typically indicate active engagement—for videos, this means watching at least 2-3 seconds.
+Impressions count every time your content appears on a screen, including repeat appearances to the same person.
+Views indicate active engagement -- for videos, this means watching at least 2-3 seconds.
 Members reached counts unique individuals only.
+Engagement measures deliberate actions like likes, comments, and shares.

 How many LinkedIn impressions should I aim for per post?